TradeDoge/Crypto-Bot/README.md

 Part 1.
 Main software installations.

-Extract the JavaScript-DEX-Triangular-Arbitrage-Bot-v4.zip anywhere you like that easy for you to find.
+Extract the TradingBot anywhere you like that easy for you to find.

 Part 2.
 Editing the settings